 We collect, process and distribute news on human rights violations throughout the country using pool of reporters.
 News stories are published to inform the general public as well as various groups in Afghan and international activists abroad.

-It’s time for you to act and write about Human Rights cases that are happening around Afghanistan.
+It’s time for you to act and write about Human Rights cases happening in Afghanistan.

 Najeeb Farzad

-Najeeb Farzad is a writer, human rights activist and photojournalist.
-He is the founder & director of ACH which is non-profit art and culture organization in Kabul.
-He started this career as a photojournalist and blogger in Afghanistan in 2007 and started working with United Nation in 2009.
+Najeeb Farzad is a writer, human rights activist, and photojournalist.
+He is the founder & director of ACH, which is a non-profit art and culture organization in Kabul.
+He started his career as a photojournalist and blogger in Afghanistan in 2007 and started working with the United Nations in 2009.
 His photographs have been displayed in many exhibitions in Afghanistan.
-His reports, articles, photographs have helped Afghan people heard in international level.
+His reports, articles, and photographs have helped the Afghan people be heard on an international level.

 Nargis Rezai

-Nargis Rezai is a French interpreter, Human rights activist, blogger and journalist for Afghan human rights.
-She also writes for a Swedish Magazine named Cora which is a cultural magazine publication since 2004 about Women, art and culture.
-Nargis worked with 3rd Eye Photojournalism Center as a photographer and Project Assistant which was funded by the US embassy, SDC, French Embassy, UNESCO, BBC, World Bank And international media.
+Nargis Rezai is a French interpreter, Human rights activist, blogger, and journalist for Afghan human rights.
+She also writes for a Swedish Magazine named Cora, which has been publishing since 2004 about Women, art, and culture.
+Nargis worked with the 3rd Eye Photojournalism Center as a photographer and Project Assistant, which was funded by the US embassy, SDC, French Embassy, UNESCO, BBC, World Bank, and international media.

 Blog: http://www.amasangari.wordpress.com/